Skip to main content

 Upon initiation of therapy, testosterone directly stimulates myogenic precursor cells, satellite cells, to differentiate and fuse with existing muscle fibers, enhancing muscle protein synthesis.
 This results in a measurable increase in muscle mass and strength.
 This is not merely a cosmetic change; it is a fundamental metabolic upgrade.
 Increased muscle tissue elevates the body’s resting metabolic rate, creating a larger sink for glucose and fatty acids, thereby improving overall energy expenditure.

 This is achieved by increasing the sensitivity of fat cells in this region to fat-releasing signals.
-By shrinking these deep abdominal fat stores, testosterone therapy directly mitigates a primary source of and metabolic dysfunction.
+By shrinking these deep abdominal fat stores, testosterone therapy directly mitigates a primary source of systemic inflammation and metabolic dysfunction.
 The reduction in waist circumference is often one of the most encouraging and clinically significant markers of successful therapy.

 Recalibrating Insulin and Glucose Control